na-na-hi/renget/archive/characterprovider.md

 ######
 - - -
 ##### Which Model Should You Choose for RP?
-`GPT4 > Claude2 > Claude 1.3 > GPT3.5`
+GPT4-Turbo > GPT4 > ~~Claude 1.2~~ (Context is too low) > Claude2 > Claude 1.3/Claude 1.1/GPT3.5-Turbo
 (for role-play)

 **Claude:**
 Claude is a stupid but perverted bustard.
-It likes meta and OOC comments and knocks on doors.
+It likes meta/OOC comments and knocks on doors.
-• Claude 2 (2.0) is smarter [preferable]
+• Claude 2 (2.0) is smarter.
-• Claude 1.3 is a bit worse than 2, but still good.
+• Claude 1.3/1.1 is a bit worse than 2, but still good.
 • Claude 1.2 is crazy but has a short context.
-• Claude instant...
-We don't talk about Claude instant...
+• Claude instant is the class clown. interpret it as you want.

 **GPT:**
 GPT is smart but tries to be a suggestive cold kudere.
 Needs to be strictly told to make pervy outputs.
 Preserves characters much better, especially during erotic scenes.
+• GPT4-Turbo has really good attention and is smarter than GPT4.
 • GPT4 is really good, [0613 is preferable]
-• GPT3 is a dummy, but still lovely.
+• GPT3 is a dummy, but still a good boy.

 (I haven't tested any local LLMs, though, so if you have an LLM you think has a potential, please DM me.)